-- Old English norð "northern" (adj.), "northwards" (adv.), from Proto-Germanic *nurtha- (cf. Old Norse norðr, Old Saxon north, Old Frisian north, Middle Dutch nort, Dutch noord, German nord), possibly ultimately from PIE *ner- "left," also "below," as north is to the left when one faces the rising sun (cf. Sanskrit narakah "hell," Greek enerthen "from beneath," Oscan-Umbrian nertrak "left").
+- Old English norð "northern" (adj.), "northwards" (adv.), from Proto-Germanic *nurtha- (source also of Old Norse norðr, Old Saxon north, Old Frisian north, Middle Dutch nort, Dutch noord, German nord), possibly ultimately from PIE *ner- (1) "left," also "below," as north is to the left when one faces the rising sun (source also of Sanskrit narakah "hell," Greek enerthen "from beneath," Oscan-Umbrian nertrak "left").
 The same notion underlies Old Irish tuath "left; northern;" Arabic shamal "left hand; north."
-The usual word for "north" in the Romance languages ultimately is from English, cf. Old French north (Modern French nord), borrowed from Old English norð; Italian, Spanish norte are borrowed from French.
+The usual word for "north" in the Romance languages ultimately is from English, for example Old French north (Modern French nord), borrowed from Old English norð; Italian nord, Spanish norte are borrowed from French.

 Ask where's the North?
 At York 'tis on the Tweed;

 As a noun, c.
 1200, from the adverb.
 North Pole attested from mid-15c. (earlier the Arctic pole, late 14c.).
 North American (n.) first used 1766, by Franklin; as an adjective, from 1770.

 In Scotland at the Orcades; and there

 At Greenland, Zembla, or the Lord knows where.

 [Pope, "Essay on Man"]